Helpline information

 All drugs have side effects, including ketamine.
 While some of the side effects of ketamine use are perceived as pleasant and can encourage repeated use, many of them are hazardous to your health, especially when the ketamine is obtained illegally.

 Ketamine has both short-term and long-term effects.
 Short-term effects are those that you feel immediately after ketamine abuse, or sometimes in the few days following the abuse.
-On the other hand, long-term effects occur after repeated use over an extended period of time.
+On the other hand, long-term effects occur after repeated use over an extended period.

 Short-Term Effects of Ketamine